 Bradley Tusk is a venture capitalist, political strategist, philanthropist and writer.
-He is the CEO and co-founder of Tusk Ventures, the world’s first venture capital fund that invests solely in early stage startups in highly regulated industries, the founder of political consulting firm Tusk Strategies, and the co-founder and Chairman of the Ivory Gaming Acquisition Corp, a publicly traded company on the NASDAQ.
+He is a co-founder and Managing Partner at Tusk Venture Partners, the world’s first venture capital fund that invests solely in early stage startups in highly regulated industries, the founder of political consulting firm Tusk Strategies, and the co-founder and Chairman of the Ivory Gaming Acquisition Corp, a publicly traded company on the NASDAQ.
 Bradley’s family foundation is funding and leading the national campaign to bring mobile voting to all U.S. elections.
 Tusk Philanthropies also runs and funds anti-hunger campaigns that have led to the creation of universal school breakfast programs in 8 different states.
 Bradley is the author of The Fixer: My Adventures Saving Startups From Death by Politics, writes a column for Fast Company, hosts a podcast called Firewall about the intersection of tech and politics, and is the co-founder of the Gotham Book Prize.
 He is also an adjunct professor at Columbia Business School.

 Previously, Bradley served as campaign manager for Mike Bloomberg’s 2009 mayoral race, as Deputy Governor of Illinois, overseeing the state’s budget, operations, legislation, policy and communications, as communications director for US Senator Chuck Schumer, and as Uber’s first political advisor.
 Bradley received his J.D. from the University of Chicago Law School and his B.A. from the University of Pennsylvania.
 He lives in Manhattan with his wife, art historian Harper Montgomery, their two kids, and their dog, Sam.
 He spends his free time worrying about the Mets.